pibulus/pibulus/README.md

 ## ⭐ Philosophy

-**people not robots** • pro choice, pro palestine, pro wrestling
+**people not robots**

 Give me SLACK or kill me - I build software that:
-- Has actual personality
+- Has chance for chaos and personality
-- Reduces friction instead of adding complexity
+- Reduces friction to empower people
 - Makes intimidating stuff approachable
 - Works the way you think, not the way computers think